scottschiller/ArmorAlley/README.md

  • Don't assume the top of the battlefield is always safe; watch out for balloons!

- • Parachute infantry now fall at slightly different rates, and may be affected more by wind
+ • Paratroopers now fall at slightly different rates, and may be affected more by wind

  • A few additional, inspirational [ game paused in background ] messages